pypa/gh-action-pypi-publish/README.md

       uses: pypa/gh-action-pypi-publish@release/v1
 ```

+> [!NOTE]
-> **Pro tip**: instead of using branch pointers, like `unstable/v1`, pin
+> Instead of using branch pointers, like `unstable/v1`, pin versions of Actions
-versions of Actions that you use to tagged versions or sha1 commit identifiers.
+> that you use to tagged versions or sha1 commit identifiers.
-This will make your workflows more secure and better reproducible, saving you
+> This will make your workflows more secure and better reproducible, saving you
-from sudden and unpleasant surprises.
+> from sudden and unpleasant surprises.

 Other indices that support trusted publishing can also be used, like TestPyPI: